 Where to stay in Florence

-Hotel Bella Firenze is in a restored and renovated 19th century building a few blocks down from the main train station and within walking distance to the Mercato Centrale.
+- On my first trip I selected an affordable small family run hotel, Hotel Bella Firenze.
+It is set in a restored and renovated 19th century building a few blocks down from the main train station and within walking distance to the Mercato Centrale.
 There was a bus stop right at the hotel for busses going to the Uffizi Gallery and central historic areas.
+Check rates and availability.

 Food options in Florence